-630-3.8 Elbows: The radius of curvature of the centerline of any bend shall not be less than shown below:
+630-3.810 Elbows: Use only preformed or field constructed conduit elbows.
+The radius of curvature of the inner edge of any bend shall not be less than shown below:

-Size Standard Radius
+Size Standard Radius 4

-1/2 inch 4 inches
+1/2 inch 4 inches 4

-3/4 inch 4-1/2 inches
+3/4 inch 4 1/2 inches 4

-1 inch 5-1/2 inches
+1 inch 5 1/2 inches 4

-1-1/4 inches 7-1/4 inches
+1 1/4 inches 7 1/4 inches 4

-1-1/2 inches 8-1/4 inches
+1 1/2 inches 8 1/4 inches •

-2 inches 9-1/2 inches
+2 inches 9 1/2 inches 4

-2-1/2 inches 10-1/2 inches
+2 1/2 inches 10 1/2 inches 4

-3 inches 13 inches
+3 inches 13 inches 4

-Size Standard Radius

-3-1/2 inches 15 inches
+3 1/2 inches 15 inches 4

-4 inches 16 inches
+4 inches 16 inches •

-5 inches 24 inches
+5 inches 24 inches •

-6 inches 30 inches
+6 inches 30 inches 4.

 630-3.9 Fiber Optic Cable Locate Wire: Install locate wire in the trench or bore with all underground conduits to provide end-to-end electrical continuity for electronically locating the underground conduit system.
-Bury locate wire along the centerline of the top outer surface of installed conduit.
+Bury locate wire along the centerline of the top outer surface of installed conduit, as shown in the Plans, or as directed by the Engineer.
+Install locate wire in the trench or bore with all underground conduits to provide end to end electrical continuity for electronically locating the underground conduit system.
 Do not install locate wire in a conduit with fiber optic cable.

-Do not run locate wires into field cabinets.
-Terminate locate wires at the first and last pull boxes in the conduit run or as shown in the Plans.
+--Do not run locate wires into field cabinets.
+Terminate locate wires at the first and last pull boxes in the conduit run or as shown in the pPlans.
 Ensure that wire termination occurs in a pull box as shown in the Design Standards, Index No. 17700.

-In a trenching operation, install the locate wire no more than 3 inches above the conduit.
-Ensure that the locate wire enters all pull and splice boxes, and that a minimum of 10 feet of slack locate wire is coiled and neatly stored in each box.
+--In a trenching operation, install the locate wire no more than 3 inches above the conduit.
+Ensure that the locate wire enters all pull boxes and splice boxes, and that a minimum of 10 feet of slack locate wire is coiled and neatly stored in each box.

-In a boring operation, install the locate wire in an encasement, install the conduit detection wire external to the conduit with no separation between conduit and wire, or use conduit with integral locate wire.
-Locate wire may also be placed in the void between the inner wall of conduit and innerducts contained within the conduit as long as no other cables are present within the void.
+--In a boring operation, install the locate wire in an encasement, install the conduit detection wire external to the conduit with no separation between conduit and wire, or